Thank You Ms. Eva Project

 The Colored Home

 Presently, Lincoln’s Colored Home is located at 427 South 12th Street in Springfield, Illinois.
 In Commemoration of Ms. Eva Carroll Monroe, Route History will continue her mission of supporting, protecting, and caring for children.
-Proceeds from Lincoln's Colored Home t-shirts will go to support youth education projects.
+Proceeds from Lincoln's Colored Home t-shirts went to purchase masks for the Masks for Moms campaign.
+Masks for Moms is an initiative started by Black Girls Break Bread that supplies reusable masks to pregnant and new moms during their prenatal visits and labor and delivery to reduce the transmission of COVID-19.